nicnocquee/simple-i18n-next/readme.md

   Options
     --input, -i <type> The path to the locales directory.
 [Default: ./locales] --default-language, -l <type> The default language to use.
-[Default: the first directory in the locales directory]
+[Default: the first directory in the locales directory] --output, -o <type> The path to the output directory.
+[Default: ./locales/.generated]

   Examples
     $ simple-i18n-next -i ./locales